 In order for you to become a lawful permanent resident through a family member, you will need to complete two sets of primary documents for the government’s review and attend an interview with an immigration officer.

 First, you must file a family-based immigrant petition, known as the I-130 petition.

 Second, you must file an application for permanent residency.
 At this stage, the road divides into two directions.

 The chart above shows you how the two-step permanent residence process works.

 Once when your I-130 family visa petition is approved, you will be given a priority date.

 The priority date will determine when you can file documents for the second step.
 For some immigrants, the wait will take a long time.

 Some applicants will be able to attend their interviews in the United States.
 This is known as adjustment of status.

 Other immigrants will need to go to their green card interviews in the home country.
 This is called consular processing.
 Green card applicants, under this approach, file a different set of documents from those using the adjustment process.

-Will Immigration Reform Change The Green Card Process?
+Will Immigration Reform Change How The Green Card Process Works?